AVSLab/basilisk/docs/source/Learn.rst

 Further, complete simulation examples are presented in the :ref:`examples` section.
 They are a convenient source to see how particular modules are used in an integrated manner.
 Next, most modules contain a ``_UnitTest`` sub-folder which contains one or more test scripts to check the functions of a module.
 This too can be a good source of information on how to setup and use a particular module.

-Information about the various modules or architecture files are found in :ref:`Documentation`.
+Information about the various modules or architecture files are found in :ref:`Folder_Documentation`.
 Here the basic module functionality is summarized and all input and output messages are listed.

 Finally, there is the source-code itself.
 That is always the ultimate guide to see what a module is doing.